 There was a time when the iPhone wish list was miles long.
 In the early days of the smartphone, there were so many clear gaps that it wasn’t a question of what features needed to be added, but in what order.

 But as the tenth anniversary of the announcement of the iPhone nears, the wish list has dwindled.
 The gaps have been filled in.
-The smartphone is amazing, essential, and a bit boring.
+The smartphone is amazing, essential, and

 Still, we can dream, can’t we?
 And so here’s a list–both mundane and fantastical–of the iPhone features I’m dreaming of for 2017.

 Phone cameras can always get better, so I’d like to see Apple keep the ball rolling in 2017 when it comes to iPhone camera updates.
 As a fan of the smaller phone model, I’d like to see it add the second camera currently only offered on the iPhone 6 Plus.

 More innovation when it comes to mingling hardware design with software would be great, too.
 Can iOS provide more fun effects when it’s got access to two high-resolution still and video cameras?
 Could it combine the front and rear cameras to create something that approaches a 360-degree view?
 What about the ability to shoot video horizontally and vertically and choose which orientation you’d prefer to share after the fact?

 I’m sure Apple’s photo team has a bunch of ideas.
 I’m looking forward to seeing what they pull out of the hat next.

 iCloud storage changes